-4.4.6 Weavers Class
+4.5.6 Weavers Class

-The Weavers class is a special skills class that is a numbered course comprised of weave poles, tunnels, hoops, and/or barrels.
+The Weavers class is a special skills class that is a numbered course comprised of weave poles, tunnels, and hoops.

 The goal of the Weavers class is to demonstrate the dog's ability to correctly enter weave poles at a variety of angles and at greater speeds than required in the Regular Agility class.